whitham-powell/cades-traveltime-compare/README.md

 # CADES Computational and Data-Enabled Sciences (CADES) Project

-Code the demonstrates an approach to joining two travel time datasets via spatial information.
+Code that demonstrates an approach to joining two travel time datasets via spatial information.

 ## Dependencies
 - Python 3.12 or higher